pecheylauren02/mp2-supervillain-personality-quiz/README.md

 - The Website should be clean, simple and easy to navigate
 - The Quiz should not have too many questions (a maximum of 10 questions appears to be the ideal number to maintain the users' attention)
 - Clear, enticing images of famous Supervillains are key features to draw in the users to take part in the quiz
-- Navigation, sign up and login elements should be simple and quick to use
+- Navigation, sign up and log in elements should be simple and quick to use

 ## User Stories
 - User Story 1: As someone interested in taking the SuperVillain personality quiz I want to: